 It goes without saying that the life and career of a work-a-day employee can be a truly joyful life, and many are called to serve in specific professions.
 This is not a discussion of the overall value of someone's life.
 This is simply about where you are plugged into the economic food chain.
 Indeed, the economic values discussed in this post and on MightyInvestor.com teach you how to achieve financial success, but they are not the only values that should drive life decisions.
 For many of us, other callings take precedence over becoming a master of the game of money.

 Nonetheless, for the purposes of MightyInvestor.com, the further you move up in the economic food chain, creating equity in companies you found or garnering long-term wealth by purchasing assets, the wealthier you will become and the more quickly you will amass a financial buffer.

 A Word of Warning

 You should not take from this article that you are not making smart moves unless you are the founder of some massive company or the owner of a hedge fund.
 That's just not realistic for all but a tiny minority of individuals.
 Indeed, expecting that from yourself could be analogous to expecting that you become the Babe Ruth of investing.
-So the trick here is to be realistic about what your background, talents, and general life situation allow--rather than shift to pie in the sky thinking.
+So the trick here is to be realistic about what your background, talents, and general life situation allow--rather than lurch towards pie in the sky thinking.

 Moving up the economic food chain and achieving financial success doesn't happen overnight.
 Yes, a shift in mindset is crucial, but an improvement in your career and financial circumstances takes hard work and consistent application over years.
 It's quite doable, but it takes focus, effort, and strategic thinking.
 Can you see yourself owning stocks?
 Real estate as an investment?
 Starting a successful company?
 Why or why not?
 What would you like to do further up the chain that scares you?